| Hike-In | Emergency Status |

 We made the hike out to Snow Peak Lookout in August of 2024.
 We knew by looking at the trails elevation profile that it would mean a lot of uphills and downhills for a total of about 9 miles round trip.

 We made the trek out with our good friends Mike Chaffee and Joel Riner.
-We had all wanted to make the hike out to Snow Peak but just had never quite made it fit into our schedules.
+We had all wanted to make the hike out to Snow Peak, but had just never quite managed to fit it into our schedules.
 Billy and I were twice turned around in the past from making this hike – once by a wildfire and once by a storm.
 So this was our day!

 The St Joe National Forest is currently rehabbing Snow Peak for future use on the Rental Program.